subzey/js1k2015/postmortem/readme.md

 in making computer do it for you, and making only minimal pinpoint "lowlevel" corrections where algorithm is too dumb.

 That's all.
-Thanks to everyone who read this, greets to all js1k participarts (you did great, guys!) and, of course, kudos to @kuvos!
+Thanks to everyone who read this, greets to all js1k participants (you did great, guys!) and, of course, kudos to @kuvos!

 *Hey, that all was about the tool, what about the code itself?
 I'll write nothing, as you can read its source and nothing too special happens there :D*